LIUJUNLE97/sod2d/README.md

 This code implements a numerical solution for the equations governing compressible fluid flow in three dimensions.
 The code is based on the spectral element method (SEM) and is designed to be used for scale-resolving simulations (LES and DNS).

 It is written in Fortran, and uses MPI and OpenACC to provide parallelism at both coarse and fine-grained levels.
-The mesh is partitioned using the GEMPA library developed by Ricard Borrell at the Barcelona Supercomputing Center, which is included as a submodule in this repository.
+The mesh is partitioned using the GEMPA library (https://gitlab.com/rickbp/gempa), which is included as a submodule in this repository.
 It also uses HDF5 for I/O, which must be installed appropriately according to the desired platform (see DEPENDENCIES section).

 ## Dependencies